csalmeida/ruby-classes-and-modules/challenges/to-do-list/to-do-list-challenge.md

 end
 ```

-3. Allow an instance of a list to be created, with each item being a list.
+3. Allow an instance of a list to be created, with each item being in the list.
 A list may be initialized with a few items, passed in as an array:

 ```ruby
 list = ToDoList.new(['dishes', 'nap', 'laundry', 'vaccum'])